frectonz/awesome-ethio-infra/README.md

 # Awesome Ethiopian Infrastructure Providers

-A list tools you can use to build your next project in Ethiopia.
+A list of tools you can use to build your next project in Ethiopia.

 ## SMS Providers